AdobeDocs/experience-platform.en/help/edge/datastreams/overview.md

 ---
-title: Configure a Datastream
+title: Datastreams Overview
 description: Connect your client-side Experience Platform SDK integration with Adobe products and third-party destinations.
 keywords: configuration;datastreams;datastreamId;edge;datastream id;Environment Settings;edgeConfigId;identity;id sync enabled;ID Sync Container ID;Sandbox;Streaming Inlet;Event Dataset;target;client code;Property Token;Target Environment ID;Cookie Destinations;url Destinations;Analytics Settings Blockreport suite id;Data Prep for Data Collection;Data Prep;Mapper;XDM Mapper;Mapper on Edge;
 exl-id: 736c75cb-e290-474e-8c47-2a031f215a56
 ---
-# Configure a datastream
+# Datastreams overview

 A datastream represents the server-side configuration when implementing the Adobe Experience Platform Web and Mobile SDKs.
-While the [configure command](configuring-the-sdk.md) in the SDK controls things that must be handled on the client (such as the `edgeDomain`), datastreams handle all other configurations for the SDK.
+While the [configure command](../fundamentals/configuring-the-sdk.md) in the SDK controls things that must be handled on the client (such as the `edgeDomain`), datastreams handle all other configurations for the SDK.
 When a request is sent to the Adobe Experience Platform Edge Network, the `edgeConfigId` is used to reference the datastream.
 This allows you to update the server-side configuration without having to make code changes on your website.

 This document covers the steps for configuring a datastream in the Data Collection UI.